top of page

 New sauna incarnation

-Before the Foggy sister managers Crystal and Astra flew off to Rio for Carnivale with their brother in winter 2006, they told contractor John Monk they wanted to have the venerable but badly-aging old sauna torn out and a new, larger one up and running in its stead by the time they got back, a week later.
+Before the Foggy sister managers Crystal and Astra flew off to Rio for Carnivale with their brother in winter 2006, they told contractor John Monk they wanted to have the venerable but badly-aging old sauna torn out and a new, almost twice as large one up and running in its stead by the time they got back, a week later.
 This involved among other things repurposing the space of tub rooms #5 and 6, just beyond to the old sauna, by tearing down walls and building new ones, and LOTS of poured concrete.

 Design spun on the fly, a local crew of ten-- including carpenters Ohbe and Lewis, stone mason Tony and electrician Andy -- miraculously manifested it on time, despite working with a foot of fresh-fallen snow on the ground.
-Crystal (perhaps living up to her name) brought back a large heart-shaped double crystal that was worked into the sauna's stone wall behind the wood stove and back-lit for a magical, slowly color-changing accent.
-(When daily programmed, that is; left to its own devices it soon began to flash like an over-caffeinated neon sign, driving sweaters hoping to relax a bit nuts.
+Crystal (living up to her name) brought back a large heart-shaped double crystal that was worked into the sauna's stone wall behind the wood stove and back-lit for a magical, slowly color-changing accent.
+(When daily programmed, that is; left to its own devices, it soon began to flash like an over-caffeinated neon sign, driving sweaters hoping to relax a bit nuts.
 Perhaps it served as a not-so-subtle reminder of the perhaps over-commercial focus of the operation at that time.)

 _________________________